trntv/apis-list/README.md

 - [IEX Cloud](https://github.com/apis-list/apis-list/blob/main/apis/iex-cloud/iex-cloud.md) - IEX Cloud is a financial data infrastructure platform that connects developers and financial data creators
 - [Marketcloud](https://github.com/apis-list/apis-list/blob/main/apis/marketcloud/marketcloud.md) - It covers inventory and database, carts and checkout, payments, user authentication, and more
 - [Rackspace Cloud Databases API](https://github.com/apis-list/apis-list/blob/main/apis/rackspace-cloud-databases-api/rackspace-cloud-databases-api.md) - Can be created, updated, and deleted using the OS::Trove::Instance resource
 - [Telegram Bot](https://github.com/apis-list/apis-list/blob/main/apis/telegram-bot/telegram-bot.md) - The Bot API is an HTTP-based interface created for developers keen on building bots for Telegram.
 The Bot API is an HTTP-based interface created for developers keen on building bots for Telegram.
 - [Twilio](https://github.com/apis-list/apis-list/blob/main/apis/twilio/twilio.md) - APIs for SMS, Voice, Video and more
-- [Twilio API](https://github.com/apis-list/apis-list/blob/main/apis/twilio-api/twilio-api.md) - Send SMS super easy, API Documentation & Libraries for SMS, VoIP & Voice
  ### Collaboration
 - [Abstract](https://github.com/apis-list/apis-list/blob/main/apis/abstract/abstract.md) - Used by 10,000+ developers worldwide
 - [ApiFlash](https://github.com/apis-list/apis-list/blob/main/apis/apiflash/apiflash.md) - Chrome based screenshot API to convert URLs to images.
 ApiFlash is an easy to use screenshot API for developers.
 It is powerful and